macformula/racecar/docs/docs/firmware/architecture.md

     When you run the program in the CLI, you may find everything works as expected.
 When you type `true`, the program prints "LED On" and `false` causes "LED Off", and the program loops as expected.
 This indicates the the physical hardware was configured incorrectly.

     Or, maybe the CLI always prints "LED Off" regardless of your input.
 Now you know that there is an error in the app code.
-You know to inspect the code because the error exists independent of the platform configuration.
+You inspect the app code because the error is independent of the platform configuration.

-### Modular Logic
+### Motivation 2: Modular Logic

-The project's application behaviour can be completely defined without knowdledge of the hardware setup, and vice-versa.
+Application behaviour can be completely defined without knowledge of the hardware setup, and vice-versa.
 This means we can develop, test, debug, and optimize a new project before we have the electrical system ready!

 Alternatively, two developers can work in parallel: one concerned with configuring the hardware and the other with defining app level behaviour.
 The strict interface between the two layers means they can work independently without breaking each others' code.

+## Implementation

+!!! note

+    Unless otherwise mentioned, all paths are relative to the `racecar/firmware/` directory.

+### Shared Peripheral Interfaces

+Each peripheral has a platform-independent interface defined as an [Abstract Class](https://learn.microsoft.com/en-us/cpp/cpp/abstract-classes-cpp?view=msvc-170).
+This class declares the high-level methods that the application can call on the peripheral.
+The methods are declared pure virtual and thus have no definition.

+These peripheral definitions are located in [`shared/periph`](https://github.com/macformula/racecar/tree/main/firmware/shared/periph).

+### Platform Peripheral Implementations

+Each platform defines a class that inherits from this abstract peripheral class.
+It must provide a definition for each virtual function defined in the parent class.
+This child class can use platform-specific logic to accomplish the high-level goal.

+The peripheral implementations are in the MCAL (Microcontroller Abstraction Layer) folder [`mcal/<platform-name>/periph/`](https://github.com/macformula/racecar/tree/main/firmware/mcal).

+??? example "Interface Example"

+    Let us create a simple `DigitalInput` abstract class and implement it for the `stm32f767` and `CLI` platforms.

+    At the app level, `DigitalInput` has just a single method `Read()`.
+This method takes no parameters and should return a boolean indicating the state of the input.

+    ```c++ title="shared/periph/gpio.h"
+    #pragma once

+    class DigitalInput {
+    public:
+        virtual bool Read() = 0;
+    }
+    ```

+    The `virtual` specifier _allows_ the `Read` method to be overridden while the `= 0` syntax _requires_ the child class to override it by making it a "pure" virtual method.

+    To implement this peripheral on the platforms, we inherit from the shared class and override `Read`.

+    === "stm32f767 Platform"

+        Digital inputs are read using the stm `HAL_GPIO_ReadPin` function.
+This function accepts a port and pin number and returns `true` (`false`) if the port pin input is HIGH (LOW).

+        We do not specify a port or pin in this class.
+They are provided when an object is constructed in the project's platform layer, allowing this class to be reused for any stm32f767 digital input.

+        ```c++ title="mcal/stm32f767/periph/gpio.h"
+        #pragma once

+        #include <cstdint>
+        #include "shared/periph/gpio.h"
+        #include "stm32f7xx_hal.h"

+        namespace mcal::stm32f767::periph {

+        class DigitalInput : public shared::periph::DigitalInput {
+        public:
+            DigitalInput(GPIO_TypeDef* gpio_port, uint16_t pin)
+                : port_(gpio_port), pin_(pin) {}

+            bool Read() override {
+                return HAL_GPIO_ReadPin(port_, pin_);
+            }

+        private:
+            GPIO_TypeDef* port_;
+            uint16_t pin_;
+        };
+        }  // namespace mcal::stm32f767::periph
+        ```

+    === "CLI Platform"

+        A command line interface does not have physical pins to read but the digital input behaviour can be implemented by prompting the user for a boolean input.

+        ```c++ title="mcal/cli/periph/gpio.h"
+        #pragma once

+        #include <iostream>
+        #include <string>
+        #include "shared/periph/gpio.h"

+        namespace mcal::cli::periph {

+        class DigitalInput : public shared::periph::DigitalInput {
+        public:
+            DigitalInput(std::string name) : name_(name) {}

+            bool Read() override {
+                int value;
+                std::cout << "Reading DigitalInput " << name_ << std::endl;
+                std::cout << " | Enter 0 for False, 1 for True: ";
+                std::cin >> value;
+                std::cout << " | Value was " << (value ? "true" : "false") << std::endl;
+                return value;
+            }

+        private:
+            std::string name_;
+        };

+        }  // namespace mcal::cli::periph
+        ```

+        We allow the developer to give a name to each digital input during construction.
+This name is included in the input prompt.

+        Suppose a `DigitalInput` object is constructed with the name `"UserButton"`.
+When `Read()` is called for this `CLI` platform, the user is prompted to enter ++0++ or ++1++.

+        ```console
+        Reading DigitalInput UserButton
+        | Enter 0 for False, 1 for True: 1
+        | Value was true
+        ```

+    With this structure, the developer can write platform-agnostic app level code using the shared `DigitalInput` interface, knowing that both platforms have a matching implementation.

+Both the peripheral interface and implementations can be used by multiple projects.
+To see how they are used in project-specific code, continue to [Project Structure](project-structure/index.md).

 ## Example: TMS Layers